-There are several global masking options that can be accessed from either the Tool Options Bar or the Masking Menu.
-They affect the entire mask on the selected layer.
+There are several global masking options that can be accessed from either the masking Tool Option Bar or the Masking Menu.
+They affect the entire mask on the selected filter layer.

 Reseting a mask returns it to all white.
 The entire layer is visible.